arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 - bash
 - zsh
 ---
+# Properties

+A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.
+This generic -- but not very practicle definition -- describes well the 1st level of the domain expert requirements.

+If you want to translate a property to code, instead of writing individual unit tests consisting of certain arbitrary, possibly unmotivated input-output pairs, you will be forced to describe the functionality in a more abstract and general way.
+You will try to capture the invariants of the program.<br/>
+Then the library will use carefully forged random values, covering the most convenient subset of the input space, trying to falsify your statements and to prove you wrong.

+Proponents of formal methods sometimes stress the notion of specification above that of implementation.
+However it is the inconsistencies between these two independent descriptions of the desired behavior that reveal the truth.
+We discover incomplete understanding in the specs and bugs in the implementation.
+Programming does not flow in a single direction from specifications to implementation but evolves by cross-checking and updating the two.
+Property-based testing quickens this evolution.
+(from [Design and Use of QuickCheck][design-and-use-of-quickcheck])

+Makes sense?
+I'm sure, though, you are hungry of code, now.
+All right, let's go.

 ## Observing Test Case Distribution
 It is important to be aware of the distribution of test cases: if test data is not well distributed then conclusions drawn from the test results may be invalid.